 Online browsers will quickly loose interest in retailers whose storefronts are dull or have a complicated layout.
 It takes a good UI and creative UX to offer easy-to-navigate product and information searches, while keeping an audience engaged enough to complete the sale.

 User Interface (UI) can sometimes be confused with User Experience (UX).
 Both disciplines are extremely important considerations when building or reworking a website but though there is an overlap in the skills needed to develop both, they are not the same.
-UI is interactive and UE is reactive.
+UI is interactive and UX is reactive.
 UI is designing for function and usability, the user-friendliness of a website.
 UX is designing for emotion, the feeling you get while you’re surfing a website.
 UI is responsible for how easily your shoppers can surf and shop your online business, finding the information and products they want.
-UE is the end goal, the reaction a shopper feels while navigating your web store and the memory they are left with after they have moved on.
+UX is the end goal, the reaction a shopper feels while navigating your web store and the memory they are left with after they have moved on.

 The more complete your eCommerce software is, the better the development tools will be for both User Interface and User Experience.
 A quality web store builder should be able to help design and refine your ideas.
 And remember, though they are not the same, you can’t develop a solid UX without building an efficient UI.
 It doesn’t matter how good your store looks if it doesn’t function properly.